ARCHER2-HPC/archer2-docs/docs/archer-migration/data-migration.md

     module load openssh

 We then initiate the data transfer from ARCHER to ARCHER2, here using `rsync` to allow the transfer to be recommenced without needing to start again, in the event of a loss of connection or other failure.

-    rsync -Pv -e"ssh -c aes128-gcm@openssh.com -i /home/z01/z01/otbz01/.ssh/id_RSA_A2" ./all_my_files.tar.gz otbz19@transfer.dyn.archer2.ac.uk:/work/z19/z19/otbz19/
+    rsync -Pv -e"ssh -c aes128-gcm@openssh.com -i /home/t01/t01/auser/.ssh/id_RSA_A2" ./all_my_files.tar.gz a2user@transfer.dyn.archer2.ac.uk:/work/t01/t01/a2user

 Note the use of the `-P` flag to allow partial transfer -- the same command could be used to restart the transfer after a loss of connection.
 The `-e` flag allows specification of the ssh command - we have used this to add the location of the identity file.
-The `-c` option specifies the cipher to be used as `aes128-gcm` which has been found to increase performance Unfortunately the `~` shortcut is not correctly expanded, so we have specified the full path.
+The `-c` option specifies the cipher to be used as `aes128-gcm` which has been found to increase performance.
+Unfortunately
+the `~` shortcut is not correctly expanded, so we have specified the full path.
 We move our research archive to our project work directory on ARCHER2.

 !!! note
-    Remember to replace `otbz19` with your username on ARCHER2 and `otbz01` with your username on ARCHER
+    Remember to replace `a2user` with your username on ARCHER2 and `auser` with your username on ARCHER

 If we were unconcerned about being able to restart an interrupted transfer, we could instead use the `scp` command,

-    scp -c aes128-gcm@openssh.com -i ~/.ssh/id_RSA_A2 all_my_files.tar.gz otbz19@transfer.dyn.archer2.ac.uk:/work/z19/z19/otbz19/
+    scp -c aes128-gcm@openssh.com -i ~/.ssh/id_RSA_A2 all_my_files.tar.gz a2user@transfer.dyn.archer2.ac.uk:/work/t01/t01/a2user/

 but `rsync` is recommended for larger transfers.